Revanza1106/state-management/README.md

 This repository contains React state management implementations using different tools:

-- `context` → implementation wisth Context API
+- `context` → implementation with Context API
 - `redux` → implementation with Redux Toolkit
 - `zustand` → implementation with Zustand